aecobb53/weatherman/docs/testing.md

 The major tags for the weather butler feature are `owma` and `on`/`off`. the owma stands for Open Weather Map api.
 It is the tag for the website functional tests.
-The on/off flags are used to turn on and off polling the databse in the `environment.py` file.
+The on/off flags are used to turn on and off polling the database in the `environment.py` file.
-Because there is a limitid numbher of polls you can use per month with the free subscription it made sense to add a limiter.
+Because there is a limited number of polls you can use per month with the free subscription it made sense to add a limiter.
 If you dont have either it will assume on.